FierroPablo/Google/Quiz/Professional Cloud Architect/Managing and Provisioning a Solution Infrastructure.md

 -Set up a source code repository.
 Run unit tests.
 Check in code.
 Deploy.
 Build a Docker container.

--Set up a source code repository.
+**-Set up a source code repository.
 Check in code.
 Run unit tests.
 Build a Docker container.
-Deploy.
+Deploy.**
+_(Correct!
+Each step is dependent on the previous step.
+These are in the right order.)_

 -Run unit tests.
 Deploy.
 Build a Docker container.
 Check in code.
 Set up a source code repository.
 _(Incorrect.
 The source code repository must exist to check code in and do any subsequent steps.)_